 If available, the Fund's investments in securities and other exchange-traded assets are generally valued based on market quotations.
-If market quotations are unavailable or deemed unreliable by the Fund's administrator, in consultation with the Adviser, securities will be valued by the Adviser in accordance with procedures adopted by the Board and under the Board's ultimate supervision.
+If market quotations are unavailable or deemed unreliable securities will be valued by the Valuation Designee (as defined below), in accordance with procedures adopted by the Board and under the Board's ultimate supervision.
+The Board has adopted a pricing and valuation policy for use by the Fund and its Valuation Designee in calculating the Fund's NAV.
+Pursuant to Rule 2a-5 under the 1940 Act, the Fund has designated the Adviser as its "Valuation Designee" to perform all of the fair value determinations as well as to perform all of the responsibilities that may be performed by the Valuation Designee in accordance with Rule 2a-5.
+The Valuation Designee is authorized to make all necessary determinations of the fair values of portfolio securities and other assets for which market quotations are not readily available or if it is deemed that the prices obtained from brokers and dealers or independent pricing services are unreliable.
 The Fund will regularly value its investments in derivative instruments at fair value.
 The Fund may use independent pricing services to assist in calculating the value of the Fund's portfolio holdings.
 Relying on prices supplied by pricing services or dealers or using fair valuation involves the risk that the values used by the Fund to price its investments may be higher or lower than the values used by other investment companies and investors to price the same investments.